patricklafrance/wmfnext-shell/README.md

                 <>
                     <ArchiveIcon />
                     <span>
-                        Static1/Page 1 - Navigation item with a React element as content and additional Link props
+                        Static1/Page 1 - Item with a React element as content + additional Link props
                     </span>
                 </>
             ),